ec-coding/PokeDrafts/README.md

 10/15/2022
 1. Due to legacy code complications, the react version of this app will be split into another repo and worked on separately.
 The original version will still be accessible.

+10/18/2022
+1. Added modals for each card, which displays further information on said card, as well as an "Add to Deck" button.